enasequence/webin-cli-validator/README.md

 Contains common classes which acts as an interface between webin-cli and validator.

-**Keywords**
+**Keywords:**

 - context : A mandatory parameter for webin-cli tool.
 A functional unit, uniquelly identifies which parser,validator and submission objects has to be used.
-Example contexts are, reads - supports all raw reads validation and submission(validation is part of readtools project). genome - supports all genome assembly validation and submission. (validation is part of sequencetools project). transcriptome - trnscriptome submisison validation and submission. (validation is part of sequencetools project). template - csv/flatfile template submissions. (validation is part of sequencetools project).
+Example contexts are,
+  1. reads - supports all raw reads validation and submission(validation is part of readtools project).
+  2. genome - supports all genome assembly validation and submission. (validation is part of sequencetools project).
+  3. transcriptome - trnscriptome submisison validation and submission. (validation is part of sequencetools project).
+  4. template - csv/flatfile template submissions. (validation is part of sequencetools project).
 - manifest : Another mandatory field , a apace separated key-value pair file , which provides all the mandatory meta information required for the validator to validate specific context.
 Properties are specific to each context, so we need spefic manifest reader spefic to context.

 Sample genome context manifest: